-The living seeks solace in ice creams and beaches as the waves rush in to steal a touch of human beings.
+The living seek solace in ice creams and beaches as the waves rush in to steal a touch of human beings.
 It washes away the feet and leaves them with pockets full of shelly gifts.
-The city adorns with shades of green as it welcomes the three hottest days while embracing the 소나기 (sonagi).
+The city is adorned with shades of green as it welcomes the three hottest days while embracing the 소나기 (sonagi).

 Sambok (삼복) also known as dog days occurs between June and August with a 10-day interval in between each other.